The Professional Interpreter: One Profession. One Real Profession.

 Who knew that while we western region RID interpreters are having a conference to ourselves in Honolulu, interpreters of all settings and languages are having a conference in Monterey?
 It amazes me how little I know of the wider world of interpreting, and I can only imagine that my fellow ASL-English interpreters are in the same boat.

-One thought on “The Professional Interpreter: One Profession.
-One Real Profession.
+2 responses to “The Professional Interpreter: One Profession.
+One Real Profession.”

 Fill in your details below or click an icon to log in: